 Although prescription medications save millions of lives every year, they can also pose a serious risk of harm if not properly prescribed, dispensed, or consumed.
-Fortunately, it is possible to hold negligent healthcare professionals accountable for damages when their carelessness in prescribing a medication causes a patient to suffer an injury, so if you recently sustained an injury after taking a certain prescription drug, it is important to contact an experienced Brandon medication error lawyer who can walk you through your legal options.
+Fortunately, it is possible to hold negligent healthcare professionals accountable for damages when their carelessness in prescribing a medication causes a patient to suffer an injury, so if you recently sustained an injury after taking a certain prescription drug, it is important to contact an experienced lawyers who can walk you through your legal options.

 What Qualifies as a Medication Error?